Quincy Mumford: Early life

 Quincy Mumford was born in Asbury Park, New Jersey in 1991 and grew up in the nearby seaside town of Allenhurst, New Jersey.
-His parents were both music lovers and exposed Mumford to a wide variety of genres in his youth, with artists including the Talking Heads, Bob Marley, Peter Tosh, Pink Floyd, and Sublime.
+His parents were both music lovers and exposed Mumford to a wide variety of genres in his youth, with artists including Talking Heads, Bob Marley, Peter Tosh, Pink Floyd, and Sublime.

 Mumford was nine years old and in the fourth grade when his neighbor, future bandmate Brian Gearty, picked up bass and encouraged Mumford to learn guitar so they could form a punk band.
 By the age of eleven Mumford was engrossed in the pop punk scene, attending concerts for bands such as Blink-182.
 According to Mumford, "My parents were totally cool with it.
 I’d just show up, this little 12 year old with blue liberty spikes."
 He was educated in Ocean Township, New Jersey, playing trumpet in the school band and taking guitar lessons.

 He was thirteen when he started singing and writing his own music, focusing on punk.
 However, after hearing Jack Johnson's album In Between Dreams he began taking songwriting more seriously, stating "I started listening to a lot more funk and soul music, just feel-good music.
 And the whole vibe changed."
 Around the age of fifteen he started performing at open mics around town.

 Mumford attributes the development of his laid back style of pop, funk, rock, and reggae to growing up in Allenhurst, where his primary pastimes were surfing, skateboarding in the empty Allenhurst pool, and hanging out on the boardwalk or by the lagoons.
 Growing up in an urban environment, Mumford says he also leaned towards hip hop music, and has at times incorporated it into his music.